reinievdw/CMPG214/README.md

-👋 Good day, I'm Reinhardt van der Walt
+👋 Good day, I'm Reinhardt van der Walt.
 Someone passionate about IT and learning how and why everythings works together.

 🌐 About This Assignment